On the radar

 The Verdict is delivered as five things over five days.

 The item analysis.
-Every dish on your menu, scored and classified — one of six boxes: Star, Plowhorse, Puzzle, Dog, and the two Couverte additions, Vulnerable Star and Conversion Candidate.
-The classification is not the end of the analysis.
-It is the start of the action.
+Every dish scored and classified into one of six boxes: Star, Plowhorse, Puzzle, Dog, and the two Couverte additions, Vulnerable Star and Conversion Candidate.

 The action plan.
 A ranked set of specific changes.
-Each one carries a diagnosis (which classification, which score components are weak, why), a primary action (the single most impactful change — price, position, description, portion, or removal), an implementation detail specific enough to hand to your F&B manager, an expected impact labelled as an estimate, and a measurement window — a date to look again.
+Each carries a diagnosis, a primary action (price, position, description, portion, or removal), an implementation detail specific enough to hand to your F&B manager, an expected impact labelled as an estimate, and a date to look again.
 Ranked, because the order is the recommendation.
-The methodology picks.

 The menu design read.
 Where items sit, how they are described, how prices are displayed — calibrated to your tier’s display rules.
-This is the menu-psychology work: visual hierarchy, description length, anchoring, the difference between charm pricing and whole-number pricing.
+Visual hierarchy, description length, anchoring, charm versus whole-number pricing.

 The market position.
-Where your pricing sits relative to comparable venues in your market, and where the convergence risks and the headroom are.
+Where your pricing sits relative to comparable venues, and where the convergence risks and the headroom are.

 The review cycle.
 What to re-examine, and when — typically four to eight weeks out, because a recommendation without a date to check it is a guess.